-Apple’s former flagships are holding up well in 2021, but they’re not without problems. iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max users continue to run into frustrating problems including freezes and lockups.
+Apple’s former flagships are still holding up well, but they’re not without problems. iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max users continue to run into frustrating issues including freezes and lockups.
 These are common problems across all iPhone models and in most cases they’re easy to fix.

-If your iPhone 11, iPhone 11 Pro, or iPhone 11 Pro Max constantly freezes up, you should try updating your applications via the App Store or investigate other potential solutions.
-If you are experiencing frequent lockups, you’ll want to check out our guide to fixing common iPhone 11 problems.
+If your iPhone 11, iPhone 11 Pro, or iPhone 11 Pro Max constantly freezes up, you should try updating your applications via the App Store, updating your phone with the latest firmware, or investigate other potential solutions.
+If you are experiencing frequent lockups, you’ll want to check out our guide to fixing common performance problems.

 If you upgraded to an iPhone 11 from a model that’s older than the iPhone X, you may not know how to force restart your device because it requires a different button combination.